rkabiljo/RNASeq_Genes_ERVs/README.md

   # After running the pipeline - merge counts for ERVs and for cellular

   Step1: <br>
   copy to one directory using python script, remove with sed these extra few lines in the cellular counts files.
-Change the paths to reflect your own: <br>
+CHANGE THE PATHS TO REFLECT YOUR OWN OR SIMPLY COPY THAT IN UNIX: <br>

   ```
 import glob